azizamirsaidova/azizamirsaidova.github.io/_pages/about.md

 ---

-Is a greating in Arabic that means "Peace Be Upon You."
+... is a greating in Arabic that means "Peace Be Upon You."

-I'm studying master's in Artificial Intelligence at Northwestern University.
-My research interests focus on using natural language processing (NLP) and machine learning (ML) techniques to improve our understanding of human communication.
+I'm an engineer and researcher working with data science, machine learning (ml) and natural language processing (nlp)techniques.
+I've recently graduated with a Master's of Science in Artificial Intelligence from Northwestern University.

+I've over 2 years practical experience working with data science pipeline, applying ml, nlp, deep learning techniques in various projects and proficiency in Python [Tensorflow,Pytorch], R, C++.

-* I am a part of the [Tiilt Lab: Technological Innovations for Inclusive Learning and Teaching](https://tiilt.northwestern.edu) at Northwestern headed by Professor Marcelo Worsley.
+* I'm currently part of the [Tiilt Lab: Technological Innovations for Inclusive Learning and Teaching](https://tiilt.northwestern.edu) at Northwestern headed by Professor Marcelo Worsley working on multimodal [speech + nlp] technical side of Blinc platform.

 * Concurrently contributing in [C3:](https://c3lab.northwestern.edu) Cognition, Creativity, and Communication Lab to enhance Mim companion's Question Answering capability by enhancing Answer Classification, particularly predicting answer types & categories using Wikidata.